wso2/docs-is/en/docs/references/concepts/compliance/gdpr.md

 -   User credentials

-GDPR also mandates processing organizations to make sure only authorized people on a “need-to-know” basis can access the user profile data of other individuals.
+GDPR also mandates processing organizations to make sure only authorized people on a need-to-know basis can access the user profile data of other individuals.
 Access control features supported in WSO2
 IS such as role-based access control (RBAC) and attribute-based access control can be used to cater to this requirement.

 ---